astronomer/docs/astro/manage-env-vars.md

 5. Enter an environment variable key and value.
 For sensitive credentials that should be treated with an additional layer of security, select the **Secret** checkbox.
 This permanently hides the variable's value from all users in your Workspace.

 6. Click **Update Environment Variables** to save your changes.
-Your Airflow scheduler, webserver, and workers restart.
+Your Apache Airflow® scheduler, webserver, and workers restart.
 After saving, it can take up to two minutes for new variables to be applied to your Deployment.

 ### Edit or delete existing values